vinceoa/panther-docs/docs/README.md

 ![](_media/PANTHER-LOGO_TRANSPARENT_BG.png)
 **Panther** is an event consolidation and management application that centralizes and manages events from IT systems, networks and applications in a single console.
 Support and Operations teams benefit from increased efficiency and speed to problem resolution by being able to quickly and easily identify the monitoring events that are most important.

-Use the Panther Console and Rules to filter, acknowledge, group, enrich, de-duplicate, aggregate, categorise, assign ownership and manage events through an (ITIL) Event Management lifecycle.
-Events can be securely sourced and processed from any Syslog source and/or via the Panther API.
+Use the Panther [Console](/console/#overview) and [Rules](/rules/#overview) to filter, acknowledge, group, enrich, de-duplicate, aggregate, categorize, assign ownership and manage events through an (ITSM) Event Management lifecycle.
+Events can be securely sourced and processed from any Syslog source and/or via the Panther [API](/api/#introduction).

 _Watch your Events like a Panther!_
 ## IT Support - First Line Operations